 How to track and optimize nursing hours per patient day (HPPD)

-HPPD is an important metric that can guide your facility in analyzing staffing levels and projecting patient census patterns.
+HPPD is an important metric that can guide your facility in analyzing staffing levels, projecting care needs based on patient census patterns, and make budgeting easier.
 Learn how to calculate HPPD, the common factors that influence it, and what you can do about it.

 Sign Up